 About Abbvie Inc.

 AbbVie is vying for dominance in the world of medications.
 The firm develops and commercializes biopharmaceutical and small molecule drugs, with a focus on immunology, oncology, virology, and neuroscience.
 Its primary product is Humira, best known as a rheumatoid arthritis drug; it accounts for some 60% of sales and is the world's top-selling prescription drug.
 Other key products include cancer treatment Imbruvica and hepatitis C drug Mavyret.
 Products are sold globally, but the US is AbbVie's largest market.
 With the pending expiration of Humira's patent protection, AbbVie is looking for the next big thing.
-It might have found it with its agreement to buy Allergan for $63 billion in 2019.
+The company tie-up with Allergan for $63 billion in 2019.
+The US generates about 70% of total sales.

 AbbVie focuses on treating conditions such as chronic autoimmune diseases (including rheumatoid arthritis, psoriasis, and Crohn's disease), cancers, and viral conditions (including hepatitis C and HIV).
 It also has products that address metabolic or hormonal conditions, endocrinology ailments, and neurological disorders (including Parkinson's disease).

 Top product Humira is a biologic therapy that treats several autoimmune conditions and generates nearly $20 billion in sales, or about 60% of total revenue.
-Humira sales continue to grow despite patent protection loss in Europe in 2018; US protection will last until 2023.
-Leukemia and lymphoma drug Imbruvica and hepatitis C medication Mavyret each account for 10% of sales.
+Leukemia and lymphoma drug Imbruvica accounts for 15% of sales, and hepatitis C medication Mavyret each account for 10% of sales.
 Other major offerings include Creon (enzyme insufficiency), Lupron (endometriosis), Synthroid (hyperthyroidism), and Synagis (respiratory syncytial virus).

 The company has a pipeline of medications in clinical development that covers such areas as oncology, neurology, immunology, cystic fibrosis, and women's health.
 It has a number of partnerships with other pharma firms to develop new treatments, including Alector (Alzheimer's disease), and Calico Life Sciences (age-related diseases).

-AbbVie collects about two-thirds of sales from the US.
-Key foreign markets include Brazil, Canada, France, Germany, Italy, Japan, the Netherlands, Spain, and the UK.
+AbbVie collects about 70% of sales from the US.
+Key foreign markets include Japan, Germany, Canada and France.

 The Chicago-based company has six primary manufacturing facilities in the US (in Illinois, Puerto Rico, Massachusetts, and Michigan) and five key international plants (in Italy, Ireland, Germany, Singapore).
 It operates seven US R&D facilities in Illinois, California, and Massachusetts, as well as one R&D center in Germany.